ansible/ansible/docs/docsite/rst/network/user_guide/platform_nxos.rst

           enable_https: yes
       when: ansible_network_os == 'nxos'

-To find out more about the options for enabling HTTP/HTTPS and local http see the :ref:`nxos_nxapi <nxos_nxapi>` module documentation.
+To find out more about the options for enabling HTTP/HTTPS and local http see the :ref:`nxos_nxapi <nxos_nxapi_module>` module documentation.

 Once NX-API is enabled, change your ``group_vars/nxos.yml`` to use the NX-API connection.